Figure

 Motivation

 Earlier transmon designs used coaxial or lumped-element capacitors that did not naturally tile into 2D arrays.
-The cross geometry solves the layout problem: it provides controllable coupling to 4 neighbors in a square lattice while maintaining low crosstalk and individual readout.
-This geometry was the key enabler for scaling to the 53-qubit Sycamore and 72-qubit Willow processors.
+The cross geometry solves the layout problem by exposing separate ports that can be assigned to readout, XY drive, Z flux bias, and one or more nearest-neighbor couplers while maintaining low crosstalk.
+This geometry was a key enabler for scaling to the 53-qubit Sycamore and 105-qubit Willow processors.

 Experimental Status